-A month has gone by since the last earnings report for Ironwood Pharmaceuticals (IRWD).
-Shares have lost about 0.4% in that time frame, underperforming the S&P 500.
+It has been about a month since the last earnings report for Ironwood Pharmaceuticals (IRWD).
+Shares have lost about 3.6% in that time frame, underperforming the S&P 500.

-Ironwood reported fourth-quarter 2018 adjusted loss of 2 cents per share, narrower than the Zacks Consensus Estimate of a loss of 17 cents as well as the year-ago loss of 14 cents.
+Ironwood reported first-quarter 2020 adjusted earnings of 4 cents per share, which missed the Zacks Consensus Estimate of 11 cents.
+The company had incurred an adjusted loss of 26 cents in the year-ago quarter.

-As reported by partner Allergan, Ironwood’s key marketed product — Linzess —generated net sales of $205.2 million in the United States, up 5.3% year over year.
+As reported by partner Allergan, Linzess net sales totaled 172.2 million in the United States, up 6.7% year over year.

-Ironwood's share of net profits from sales of Linzess in the United States (included in collaborative revenues) was $81.6 million in the fourth quarter, up approximately 6.5% year over year.
-Total commercial profit in the reported quarter was $146 million.
+Ironwood's share of net profits from sales of Linzess in the United States (included in collaborative revenues) was $71.4 million in the first quarter, up approximately 11% year over year.

 How Have Estimates Been Moving Since Then?

-At this time, Ironwood has a strong Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+At this time, Ironwood has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
 Notably, Ironwood has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.